 Online education had already penetrated mainstream learning well before the emergence of COVID-19, especially at the higher education level.
 Over two decades, fully online colleges have become a major force in higher education.
 Moreover, online learning strategies have increasingly been integrated into the array of course offerings at traditional brick-and-mortar colleges.
 Hybrid learning strategies which combine some online and in-person education had also begun to permeate education at the elementary, middle- and high school levels, especially through tech-based charter schools.

 According to the World Economic Forum, “Even before COVID-19, there was already high growth and adoption in education technology, with global edtech investments reaching US$18.66 billion in 2019 and the overall market for online education projected to reach $350 Billion by 2025.”
+To this end, Guru99 also offers an array of valuable statistics detailing the rapid growth in online education adoption.

-But these trends could not have foretold the events of 2020, in which a global pandemic forced American schools and universities into sudden closure, and consequently, presented students, families, and teachers with the very immediate impetus to dramatically scale up their adoption of online education.
+Still, these trends could not have foretold the events of 2020, in which a global pandemic forced American schools and universities into sudden closure, and consequently, presented students, families, and teachers with the very immediate impetus to dramatically scale up their adoption of online education.

 According to Interactive Learning Environments, the “Covid-19 pandemic initiated digital transformation of higher education, and as a result of the crisis brought by the Covid-19 pandemic, novelties in higher education that would typically take many years because of differing managerial regulations were presented quickly within limited number of days (Strielkowski, 2020) and this has also turned the branding of online learning as disruptive process to a ‘messiah’ status.”